 I am a social demographer (PhD, Universitat Pompeu Fabra), currently appointed as a Ramón y Cajal research fellow at the Centre for Demographic Studies in the Universitat Autònoma de Barcelona where I act as a head of the Generations and Life Course research group.
 I am also an adjunct lecturer at the Universitat Pompeu Fabra, and a fellow of the ARC Centre of Excellence for Children and Families over the Life Course.

-I have substantive expertise in several fields of demographic research –including partnership, fertility, and internal migration– and social inequality research –including housing tenure, labour market participation, and union membership.
-My research adopts a longitudinal and life course approach, and uses state-of-the-art quantitative methods, including panel data regression, event history analysis, and sequence analysis.
-Most of my new empirical research involves cross-national comparisons.
+I have substantive expertise in several fields of demographic research –including family dynamics, residential relocations and internal migration– and social inequality research –including within-couple gender inequalities, housing tenure, labour market outcomes, and union membership.
+My research adopts life course and cross-national approaches, and uses state-of-the-art quantitative methods for the analysis of longitudinal data.

 I have received funding from the German Research Council (Sachbeihilfe, 2015–2017) and the Spanish Government (Ramon y Cajal grant, 2017-2022; I+D+I Retos de la Investigación, 2019-2021), among others, to support my research.